 - Feature the deeply rooted history that Neenah Foundry shares with the community and highlight the idea of finding beauty and art in unexpected places – sometimes even underfoot.

-- Provide cultural, social, and economic value by inviting community members to explore the local arts and business community of the Neenah area.
+- Provide cultural, social, and economic value by inviting community members to explore the arts and businesses of the Neenah area.

 - Support of the local creative entrepreneurial economy by providing a platform for established and emerging artists.